hajekj/blog/_posts/2025-06-20-working-with-exchange-online-distribution-groups-via-rest.md

   - Exchange Online
 ---

-For some time, we have been struggling with the way to programmatically manipulate distribution lists in Exchange Online.
+For some time, we have been struggling with the way to programmatically manipulate distribution groups in Exchange Online.
 The only supported way is via [Exchange Online PowerShell](https://learn.microsoft.com/en-us/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps) which makes it quite hard to integrate into your code or execute from Power Automate.
 I dove a little bit deeper into how the module works and figured out a way to do this.

 <!-- more -->